michaelbourne/wp-commerce7/README.txt

 == Changelog ==

+= 1.4.5 =
+* Minor edit.
+Added clarifying language to default block messages.

 = 1.4.4 =
 * Added: V2 Compatibility Mode for some sites that have trouble rendering Commerce7 widgets.

 = 1.4.3 =
-* Remove: Automatically create missing Commerce7 pages on plugin update.
+* Removed: Automatically create missing Commerce7 pages on plugin update.
 Some installations may be handling these pages in a custom way and therefor our plugin will not recreate them.
 These pages will still be created on installation.

 = 1.4.2 =
 * Update: Commerce7 editor stylesheet loaded into after_theme_setup hook at a low priority so theme styles can better override it.